bartoszpacura/plan-your-week-rest-api/README.md

 ## Installation
 After cloning the repository follow the steps below:

-Create a new environment variable called `SECRET_KEY` and assign a value to it that will be your secret key.
+Create a new environment variable called `SECRET_KEY` and assign a value to it.
+The value will be your secret key.

 Create a new virtual environment.
 ```